ruslanosipov/ruslanosipov.github.io/source/_posts/2015-07-18-my-experience-with-minimalism.markdown

 don't have enough - you're probably doing something wrong.
 Minimalism is about not being excessive.

-For me, knowing that my belongings serve a purpose makes me feel contempt, clear-headed.
+For me, knowing that my belongings serve a purpose makes me feel content, clear-headed.
 It's comforting.
 It feels right.

 Sometimes, I forget and start accumulating stuff.
 And that's when I go back to